dstapleton92/plat-datepicker/README.md

 - month: number;
 - year: number;

+### About the Date Values
+- `month` is expecting, and returns, a value 1-12 representing January - December.
+- `day` is expecting, and returns, a value 1-31 representing the day of the month.
+- `year` is expecting, and returns, a 4-digit year.

 ## Roadmap
 This is the date picker roadmap.
 I will update it with goals as time goes on.